wutong-paas/wutong-oam/README.md

 ## Instructions

-The current repository serves as the toolkit repository for Rainbond's OAM support.
+The current repository serves as the toolkit repository for Wutong's OAM support.

 ## TODO

-- [ ] Convert Rainbond RAM to OAM.
+- [ ] Convert Wutong RAM to OAM.
-- [ ] Convert OAM core workload to Rainbond component.
+- [ ] Convert OAM core workload to Wutong component.